Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the National Science Foundation under Grant No. 1953204 and in part by the University of Pittsburgh Center for Research Computing through the resources provided.
+This material is based upon work supported by the National Science Foundation under Grant No. 1953204 and in part by University of Pittsburgh Center for Research Computing and Data, RRID:SCR\_022735, through the resources provided.
+Specifically, this work used the H2P cluster, which is supported by NSF Award No. OAC-2117681.